Angeslab/Process-Journal/index.md

 Focus: Exploring the concept of responsive technology and brainstorming ideas for a wearable prototype.

 Activities Completed
-- Reviewed course materials and examples of context-aware and wearable technologies.
+- Reviewed course materials and examples of context and wearable technologies.
 - Brainstormed initial ideas for a bracelet that responds to emotional states.
 - Researched similar projects
 - Sketched a prototype design.